top of page

 Response 3: The Ansar disobeyed the Prophet ﷺ regarding the caliphate

-The sahaba, specifically the Ansar, attempted to appoint a caliph from among themselves at Saqifa; our opponents believe that the Prophet clearly indicated that the Caliph must be from Quraysh we read in Sahih al-Bukhari 7140:
+The Sahaba, specifically the Ansar, attempted to appoint a caliph from among themselves at Saqifa; our opponents believe that the Prophet clearly indicated that the Caliph must be from Quraysh we read in Sahih al-Bukhari 7140:

 Allah's Messenger (ﷺ) said, "This matter (caliphate) will remain with the Quraish even if only two of them were still existing."